thebrianbug/macro-notes/src/coins/synthetix-case.md

 ## Price Potential

 1. As previously stated, the world of traditional finance has already voted the derivative market to be the most valuable single market in the world by [market cap](https://www.investopedia.com/ask/answers/052715/how-big-derivatives-market.asp){target=\_blank}.
 More conservative calculations still place it as one of the major world markets.
+1. A second and easier to measure metric would be that all synthetic crypto assets should remain proportional to the underlying market cap to the asset they track.
+Synthetic assets in the existing financial system can be looked to for clues as to what that maximum healthy leverage ratio should be.
+As long as crypto markets continue to rise, it makes sense that financial contracts based on crypto assets would also rise in value at the system-level.

 ## Major Risks